|Birth: ||Sep. 23, 1969, USA|

 ╰⊰✿❤✿⊱ ღ♥ღGOD❀BLESSღ♥ღ ⊰✿❤✿⊱╮

 THANK YOU to the dear folks who think of Rhysa, leave a flower or say a prayer for our family.
-We are deeply blessed by each and every one, I read them every day.
+We are deeply blessed by each and every one, I cherish them.

 I know that those who stop by Rhysa's place are carrying the burden of loss themselves, and I do truly feel your sorrow.
 God bless you and be a comfort to you and your families.